threefoldfoundation/info_sdk/src/3_smartcontract_for_it/smartcontract_details.md

 deleted.

 - `NextAction`: This field describes what action should be performed next.
-Given the [enum values](provisiond.mdNextActionEnum), we can roughly describe a reservation life cycle as follows:
+Given the [enum values](provisiond.mdNextActionEnum), we could roughly describe a reservation life cycle as follows:

  - user create the reservation, initial status is `created`